 About Colleen AndreColleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
 Her specialty is working with women and adolescents struggling with anger management, trauma, and anxiety.
 She also enjoys assisting those facing multicultural or race-related issues.
 Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.

-Deathly Afraid of Labor and Delivery You are excited to be a new mom, to meet your precious little one.
+By: Colleen Andre, LMHC You are excited to be a new mom, to meet your precious little one.
 The only thing standing in your way is... delivery.
 You are deathly afraid and anxious about labor.
 You have a hard time sleeping and feeling calm as months, weeks, and days approach your delivery date.
-Worst case scenarios cycle through
+Worst case scenarios cycle through your head

 You just found out your teen is self-harming.
 Your heart drops to the pit of your stomach.
 You feel shocked, confused, and utterly lost.
 What now?
 You are not alone.
 About 17% of teenagers have engaged in self-harm at least once according to the American Psychological Association.
 Often times, self-harm occurs as a way to cope with distressing feelings or